 She has served her country well and overseen a period of tremendous change in the life of Britain and the British Commonwealth, a Commonweath that has grown from eight countries at the time of her marriage to 54 members at present from all around the world.

 This change is summarised in Celebrating Ninety-Five Years by Stewart Binns, which I read today while sitting in the sunny climes of Inverness, the capital of the Scottish Highlands just north of Balmoral, where the Queen and her former husband Prince Philip, the Duke of Edinburgh, found time to relax and where they were “always at their happiest in Balmoral”.
 I found only an occasional misprint in this happy recollection of a long life well lived.
 No wonder, for even the Queen admitted to a few mistakes, “her biggest regret” being her tardiness to visit Aberfan after the 1966 disaster, which is reputed to be one of the few occasions she was seen to shed tears in public.
 Another mistake, not identified as such, was the Queen telling Charles and Diana to divorce.
-Although divorce would require the monarch’s consent, no-one has the right to tell other people to divorce.
+Although divorce would require the monarch’s consent, no-one not even the monarch has the right to tell other people to divorce.
 This is interfering with a marriage and falls under the divine censure – ‘Thou shalt not commit adultery’ – ‘Thou shalt not break up a marriage’, the biblical definition found in no dictionary nor legal textbook that I have consulted, which adopt the general opinion that adultery is illicit sex with a married person.
 The Bible describes illicit sex as ‘fornication’ and adultery as the breaking up of a marriage.